Admonstrator/glinet-tailscale-updater/readme.md

 ## Reverting

 To revert the changes, replace the `/usr/sbin/tailscaled` and `/usr/sbin/tailscale` files with the original files.
-The original files can be found in the `/usr/sbin/` folder - they are named `tailscaled.bak` and `tailscale.bak`.
+The original files can be found in the `/root/tailscale.bak` folder - they are named `tailscaled` and `tailscale`.

 ## Disclaimer

 This script is provided as is and without any warranty.
 Use it at your own risk.

-**It's a really early stage and definitely not ready for production use.**

 **It may break your router, your computer, your network or anything else.
 It may even burn down your house.**